Brett-Tanner/Journal/2023/Sep_23.md

     - [] Pie chart of revenue by time slot/option/adjustment (subtract others from total for time slot revenue)
   - [] Add filtering by school, student category, option/slot category etc.

-- Code cleanup

-  - [] Find all the stuff with hardcoded event ids/links between school id/event id/user id and refactor it

 - DB

-  - [] Remove email template column (invoices)
+  - Add counter_cache
+    - TimeSlot registrations
+    - Option registrations
-  - [] Remove description column (everything)
+      - [] Where is this useful?
-  - [] Change 'needs_hat' to 'first_seasonal' to match its meaning (child)
-    - [] Update all kids who attended to have 'first_seasonal' = false
-  - [] Remove old versions once I'm done making invoice table changes (invoices, children)
+  - [] Remove old PaperTrail versions once I'm done making invoice table changes (invoices, children)
   - [] See if it's vacuuming/analyzing by default, if not make it do that

-  - [] Add counter_cache where appropriate (TimeSlot children for sure)
+- Event Creation

+  - [] Find all the stuff with hardcoded event ids/links between school id/event id/user id and refactor it

 - Invoices